Edinburgh Woollen Mill: History

 In May 2017, it was understood that EWM had bought the Jaeger brand and debt (but not the main company, or payments to its suppliers) from its former owner, Better Capital.

 In May 2017, EWM opened the first Days (department store), in what had been the BHS premises in Guildhall Square, Carmarthen, which will house Peacocks, Edinburgh Woollen Mill, Ponden Home, Jane Norman, and Austin Reed brands.
-This is intended to be the first of a chain of Days department stores.
+This was intended to be the first of a chain of Days department stores.

 In May 2020, Bangladesh Garment Manufacturers and Exporters Association in a letter to Philip Day had warned that they would blacklist EWM for non-payment of suppliers in Bangladesh and not returning their calls.
-The COVID-19 pandemic has resulted in orders being cancelled or retailers asking for heavy discounts which led to workers going without pay or being fired.
+The COVID-19 pandemic resulted in orders being cancelled or retailers asking for heavy discounts which led to workers going without pay or being fired.